Caripson/ProML/docs/ci_cd_friendly.md

 # 20. CI/CD-Friendly

 **Core Principle:** Prompts are a form of code and should be integrated into standard software development lifecycle processes.
-The PromptLang format and tooling are designed to be seamlessly integrated into Continuous Integration and Continuous Deployment (CI/CD) pipelines.
+The ProML format and tooling are designed to be seamlessly integrated into Continuous Integration and Continuous Deployment (CI/CD) pipelines.

 This allows for the automated testing, validation, and deployment of prompts, ensuring quality and reliability at scale.